oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

 Ideally the NUMA pinning should be done automatically according to the exposed host's NUMA topology and not manually by the user, but in first phase we will not support it.

-Note that since this configuration option can be set only for VMs and not for Templates or Pools, then the user should always set this configuration when creating a VM.
-Since for Pools there is no such option then Pools are not supporting NUMA pinning.
+Note that this configuration option can be set for VMs and not for Templates or Pools.
+Therefore, the user should always set NUMA configuration when creating a VM based on a Template, while for Pools NUMA pinning is not supported at all.

 #### **disable kernel same page merging (KSM)**
 This is currently implemented in engine only for cluster level (new/edit cluster dialog->'Optimization side-tab).